yiisoft/validator/docs/guide/creating-custom-rules.md

 The key feature of the rules' concept is a separation into 2 parts:

 - Rule (a class implementing `RuleInterface`).
-Only stores configuration options and a reference to its handler.
+It only stores configuration options and a reference to its handler.
 Does not perform actual validation.
 - Rule handler (a class implementing `RuleHandlerInterface`).
 Given a rule and input data, performs the actual validation within a current validation context.

-Besides responsibilities' separation, this approach allows to automatically resolve dependencies for a handler.
+Besides responsibilities' separation, this approach allows automatic resolving dependencies for a handler.
 For example, if you need a database connection object within a handler, you don't have to pass it there explicitly - it can be automatically obtained from a dependency container.

 ## Instructions for creating a custom rule and what to avoid

-Let's try to create a rule for checking that a value is a valid [RGB color].
+Let's try to create a rule for checking that a value is valid [RGB color].

 ### Creating a rule

-The 1st step is creation a rule:
+The 1st step is creating a rule:

 ```php
 use Yiisoft\Validator\RuleInterface;